ugcs/dronelogbook/README.md

 Uploading process of acquired telemetry starts if you check `Upload flights` checkbox and click on `Get telemetry` button.

-Acquired telemetry data will be saved as `.csv` file to `<application.data.folder>\telemetry` directory by default.
+Acquired telemetry data will be saved as `.csv` file to `<application data folder>\telemetry` directory by default.
 You can change telemetry storing directory in `client.properties`:
 ```properties
  telemetry.file.folder=path_to_telemetry_folder
  ```

-Successfully uploaded flight's telemetry will be saved to `uploaded` directory by default which is resolved relative to `application.data.folder` unless it is absolute.
+Successfully uploaded flight's telemetry will be saved to `uploaded` directory by default which is resolved relative to `application data folder` unless it is absolute.
 For each flight separate file is created.
 You can change target directory of uploaded files in `client.properties`:
  ```properties
  uploaded.file.folder=path_to_upload_folder
  ```